-Preface to the Second Edition 1 Introduction to the First Edition 1 Part 1.
-A step toward a more complete picture of agricultural GHG emissions 4 Part 2.
-A comprehensive, detailed picture of agricultural GHG emissions 5 Part 3.
-A high-level analysis of Canadian agricultural emissions and trends 7 Part 4.
-Detailed notes, analysis, and sources for emissions categories 15 Concluding remarks 37 Key reports and information sources 37 Appendix A: Summary of changes between the First Edition (Mar.
-2022) and Second (June 2022) 38
+Preface to the Third Edition 1 Preface to the Second Edition 1 Introduction to the First Edition (condensed) 2 Part 1.
+A comprehensive, detailed picture of agricultural GHG emissions 4 Part 2.
+A high-level analysis of Canadian agricultural emissions and trends 6 Part 3.
+Detailed notes, analysis, and data sources for emissions categories 14 Concluding remarks 36 Key reports and information sources 36 Appendix A: Summary of changes between the First Edition (March 2022) and Second (June 2022) 37 Appendix B: Summary of changes between the Second Edition (June 2022) and the Third (August 2023) 3).42

 The NFU wishes to thank its many members, officials, and staff who contributed to the creation and refinement of this report.
 The NFU would also like to thank those who peer-reviewed the First Edition of this document: experts in GHG emission measurement and reporting, including current and former staff from Agriculture and Agri-Food Canada (AAFC) and Environment and Climate Change Canada (ECCC) as well as academics and other experts.
 We gratefully acknowledge the assistance of ECCC in providing data.
-This report would not have been possible without the work and cooperation of government agencies.
+This report would not have been possible without the work and co-operation of government agencies.
+We also gratefully acknowledge the support of the Ivey Foundation, which helps make possible the NFU's work on climate change and emissions reduction.

-Suggested citation: Darrin Qualman and National Farmers Union, Agricultural Greenhouse Gas Emissions in Canada: A New, Comprehensive Assessment, Second Edition (Saskatoon: NFU, June 2022).
+Suggested citation: Darrin Qualman and National Farmers Union, Agricultural Greenhouse Gas Emissions in Canada: A Comprehensive Assessment, Third Edition (Saskatoon: NFU, August 2023).